Yesterday at lunch a friend asked me what tech trend he should pay attention to but was probably ignoring.

 The biggest question for me is not about artificial intelligence, but instead about artificial consciousness, or creativity, or desire, or whatever you want to call it.
 I am quite confident that we’ll be able to make computer programs that perform specific complex tasks very well.
 But how do we make a computer program that decides what it wants to do?
 How do we make a computer decide to care on its own about learning to drive a car?
 Or write a novel?

-It’s possible that this sort of creativity will be an emergent property of learning in some non-intuitive way.
+It’s possible--probable, even--that this sort of creativity will be an emergent property of learning in some non-intuitive way.
 Something happened in the course of evolution to make the human brain different from the reptile brain, which is closer to a computer that plays pong.
 (I originally was going to say a computer that plays chess, but computers play chess with no intuition or instinct--they just search a gigantic solution space very quickly.)
-I haven’t heard good theories for how current AI projects are going to be like humans in this regard.

 And maybe we don't want to build machines that are concious in this sense.
 The most positive outcome I can think of is one where computers get really good at doing, and humans get really good at thinking.
 If we never figure out how to make computers creative, then there will be a very natural division of labor between man and machine.